michael-kwan/boomer-u/readme.md

 ***

 Code is written in Python

 Other services: Airtable, Twilio, Card

-* standard messaging rates apply.
+Standard messaging rates apply.
 Subject to monthly subscription.